 If a prefetched entry is evicted prior to any request for it by a cache client, the eviction is performed without any call to any client callback.
 If the entry is a child in a reloaded flush dependency, this dependency is destroyed just prior to the eviction.
 Note that the prefetched entry cannot be a parent in a reloaded flush dependency, as parents in flush dependencies cannot be evicted until all of their children have been evicted – at which point the entry is no longer a parent in a flush dependency.

 Note that we have not discussed any provision for controlling the size of the metadata cache image.
 Arguably, such a facility is superfluous, as the size of the metadata cache image is implied by the metadata cache size, and there are already facilities to control the size of the metadata cache.
-That said, we have included such a facility in the metadata cache image control API – although that facility is not yet implemented.
+That said, we have included such a capability in the metadata cache image control API – although that facility is not yet implemented.

 In the parallel case, the cache image is created by process 0, and contains the contents and adaptive cache resizing status of that cache.
 This image is read by process 0 only on file open, and then broadcast to all other processes.
-With these exceptions, changes to processing are the same as outlined above.
+With these exceptions, changes to processing for the parallel I/O case are the same as outlined above.

 As the metadata cache image enhancement observes flush dependencies, it should be transparent to SWMR.